 Teacher Service: If you are a new borrower* and are a full-time teacher in a low-income elementary or secondary school for five (5) consecutive years, you may be able to have as much $17,500 of your subsidized or unsubsidized loans canceled.
 This provision is not available to borrowers of PLUS loans.

-*You are considered a new borrower if you did not have an outstanding balance on an FFEL or Direct Loan on Oct.
-1, 1998, or on the date you obtained an FFEL or Direct Loan after Oct.
+*You are considered a new borrower if you did not have an outstanding balance on an FFEL or Federal Direct Loan on Oct.
+1, 1998, or on the date you obtained an FFEL or Federal Direct Loan after Oct.
 1, 1998.

-Public Service: If you are employed in certain public service jobs and have made 120 payments on your Direct Loans (after Oct.
+Public Service: If you are employed in certain public service jobs and have made 120 payments on your Federal Direct Loans (after Oct.
 1, 2007), the remaining balance that you owe may be forgiven.
 Only payments made under certain repayment plans may be counted toward the required 120 payments.
 You must not be in default on the loans that are forgiven.

 School-related discharges: In certain cases, you may be able to have all or part of your loan canceled because:

 Your school closed before you completed your program.